vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/02_PART-A/13_ANNEXURE_VII_Summary_of_suggestions.md

 High School, Guntur.
 Letter dated 20.
 3. 53.

-(i) Disapproves the adoption of one single pañcānga for the whole of India for the following reasons :-(a) the moment of suprise differs from one place to another, hence aharpramāņa also differs, resulting in the correspon ding change in the date of śrāddha, (b) the following five mānas are in vogue -1.
+(i) Disapproves the adoption of one single pañcānga for the whole of India for the following reasons :-(a) the moment of suprise differs from one place to another, hence aharpramāṇa also differs, resulting in the correspon ding change in the date of śrāddha, (b) the following five mānas are in vogue -1.
 Saura, 2.
 Sāvana, 3.
 Candra, 4.
 Bārhaspatya & 5.
 Nakṣatram, (c) no one can rely on one māna alone, such as saura or cândra for all purposes, (a) the name of the year in the cycle of 60 years such as Prabhava, Vibhava and so forth also varies from place to place.

-11. Shri Harihar P. Bhatt, B.A., President, Editorial

-Board, The Sandesh Pratyaksha Panchang, 22, Saraswati Society, Sarkhej Road.
-Ahmedabad.

-Letter dated 1.
-5. 53.

-(i) The initial point of the fixed zodiac to be decided, (ii) Favours acceptance of the modern elements of planetary motion in pañcāṅga calculations.
-Letter dated 26.
-2. 54.

-(i) Suggests collection of opinion from the compilers of dřggaạita almanacs by votes on the following two items : (a) whether the year should be tropical or sidereal, (b) ayanāṁśa on a given date ; and the opinion of the. majority members is to be accepted. (ii) Calculations of Nakṣatras and the daily Yogas ( Viṣkumbha etc.) are to be postponed till the final decision on the adoption of the amount of ayanāṁśa. (iii) Nearly 60 almanacs in India are following Citrā-paksa whose ayanāṁsa is nearly 23° 12' on 21.
-3. 54 and as such adoption of Citrā paksa in fixing the initial point of the nirayaņa zodiac is suggested.

-Letter dated 25.
-5. 53.

-(i) Tithi and nakgatra to be calculated according to Sūrya Siddhānta and not according to modern correct method. (ii) Dřksiddha calculations to be taken only for eclipse purposes. (iii) Single calendar for the whole of India may be adopted for dating purposes and not for religious purposes, and this calendar is also unnecessary if we take the present English calendar for dating purposes.

 16. Shri R. M. Deshmukh, M.P., 171, Constitution